 - Conversion to a roundabout to ease congestion

 - Over a nine-year period, six crashes were recorded near the intersection.
-Officials determined half of those collisions could have been avoided with the addition of a traffic signal or roundabout.
+In addition, officials determined half of those collisions could have been avoided with the addition of a traffic signal or roundabout.

 Willow Ave at Kennedy Blvd

 - Widening Willow Ave to construct a new northbound left-turn lane

 W. Cleveland St at S. Rome Ave Signalization Project

 - New crosswalks, also pedestrian signals, and ADA-compliant sidewalks